Category: Q&A

 What makes this work: You show self-awareness and preparedness.
 Trying to spin weaknesses as strengths is transparent and damages trust; acknowledging them directly builds it.

-The Executive Slide System (£39) includes frameworks for handling Q&A in board presentations, investor pitches, and executive updates — plus 30 AI prompts to prepare for tough questions before they’re asked.
+The Executive Q&A Handling System (£39, instant access) gives you the complete framework for handling Q&A in board presentations, investor pitches, and executive updates — plus 51 AI prompts to prepare for tough questions before they’re asked.

 Technique 4: The Evidence Response — When You’re Challenged on Facts